As an expert in e-commerce, I've seen firsthand how crucial it is to choose the right eCommerce platform when starting or scaling an online business.

 - Higher Costs: Shopify's plans are generally more expensive than Ecwid's, which could be a barrier for small businesses or startups.

-- Transaction Fees: Unless using Shopify Payments, users face additional transaction fees, which can add up for high-volume sellers.
+- Transaction Fees: Unless using Shopify Payments, users incur additional transaction fees that can add up for high-volume sellers.

 - Steeper Learning Curve: While user-friendly, Shopify's extensive feature set can be overwhelming for beginners compared to Ecwid's simpler interface.

-- Theme Customization Limitations: While Shopify offers many themes, extensive customization often requires knowledge of Shopify's proprietary Liquid coding language.
+- Theme Customization Limitations: While Shopify offers many themes, extensive customization often requires proficiency in its proprietary Liquid template language.

 - Content Management Limitations: Shopify's blogging and content management capabilities are less robust than those of dedicated CMS platforms, which might be a drawback for content-heavy stores.